-Indicator 9.1.2 Stakeholders with an interest in the conservation of the High Conservation Values are engaged during the assessment (Indicator 9.1.1) and their views are considered.
+Indicator 9.1.2 The Organization uses the results from engaging with Affected rights holders and affected and interested stakeholders with an interest in the conservation of the High Conservation Values in the assessment of High Conservation Values interested stakeholders and experts.

-Criterion 9.2 The Organization shall develop effective strategies that maintain and/or enhance the identified High Conservation Values, through engagement with affected stakeholders, interested stakeholders and experts.
+Criterion 9.2 The Organization shall develop effective strategies that maintain and/or enhance the identified High Conservation Values, through engagement with affected stakeholders,

-Indicator 9.2.1 Threats to High Conservation Values are identified using Best Available Information.
+Indicator 9.2.1 Threats to High Conservation Values are identified using Best Available Infor-mation.